-The point duration for demerit points is two years; that means, the points stay on your record for two years.
+The point duration for demerit points is 2 years.
 The actual convictions you receive from the offenses may remain on your record even longer.

 Virginia also gives you safe driving points.
-For every full calendar year that you hold a valid Virginia license and have no violations or suspensions, you get one safe driving point.
-You can earn up to five of them and use them to offset your demerit points.
+The safe driving points are earned for every full calendar year that you hold a valid Virginia license and have no violations or suspensions.
+You can earn up to 5 of them and use them to offset your demerit points.

 There are many traffic violations that are punishable with demerit points in Virginia.
 Some do not earn demerit points, but if you are convicted, they will still post on your driving record.